Days 11 to 13 – Wild and Beautiful

 For now, the three boys were content throwing snow balls at each other.

-It wasn’t Daddy’s first time in Switzerland.
+It wasn’t hubby’s first time in Switzerland.
 He spent Christmas in Zurich 10 yrs ago when he was studying in Germany, but it was his first time in Zermatt, and he thought it was amazing.

 After about an hour or so in the snow, it started to blow quite heavily and so we headed inside the Trockener Steg cable station to have lunch.
 The kids had Spam and rice and the adults had different versions of rosti.